Gout Symptoms And Treatment

 What are the causes of gout?

 Gout has a strong genetic component.
-The hallmark of gout is elevated blood levels of uric acid, a breakdown product of protein metabolism (a distinction should be made by a physician between true gout and pseudogout, a similarly painful, arthritic condition that occurs when calcium pyrophosphate dehydrate crystals are deposited in a joint).
-Uric acid comes from the metabolism of purines, a subclass of proteins that are abundant in human tissues and such foods as organ meats, sardines, anchovies, mushrooms, asparagus and lentils.
+The hallmark of gout is elevated blood levels of uric acid, a breakdown product of protein metabolism.
+(True gout shouldn’t be confused with pseudogout, a similarly painful arthritic condition that occurs when calcium pyrophosphate dihydrate crystals are deposited in a joint.)
+Uric acid comes from the metabolism of purines, a subclass of proteins that are abundant in human tissues and such foods such as organ meats, sardines, anchovies, mushrooms, asparagus, and lentils.
 Also, a number of drugs and supplements can increase uric acid levels in the blood and its tendency to form irritating crystals in joints.
 These include salicylates (the active component of aspirin), vitamin B3 (niacin), excess vitamin C and diuretics that may be prescribed for high blood pressure, edema or, cardiovascular disease.
 Others are Cyclosporine (used to prevent rejection of transplanted organs) and Levodopa for Parkinson’s disease.
 Excess alcohol consumption, being overweight, and exposure to lead in the environment also increase the risk of gout in genetically susceptible individuals.
 Other risk factors include dehydration and acid conditions of the blood that can result from serious infections, surgery or ketogenic weight loss diets (such as the Atkins diet).
-The genetic component should not be underestimated, however.
-It is possible to have high levels of uric acid and never develop gout.
+However, it is possible to have high levels of uric acid and never develop gout.

-There is no known cure for gout, but it can be alleviated through a variety of conventional therapies and gout treatments.
+There is no known cure for gout, but it can be treated and alleviated through a variety of conventional therapies and gout treatments.
 Physicians often prescribe non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen to keep inflammation and pain under control.
-Corticosteriods can have a similar affect; these are administered via pills or injections.
+Corticosteroids can have a similar effect; these are administered via pills or injections.
 There are also medicines that can lower levels of uric acid, the best known is probably allopurinol (Zyloprim).
-All of these measures should be used only as a last resort, as all carry the risk of significant side effects.
+All of these gout treatments should be used only as a last resort, as each one carries the risk of significant side effects.

-Like so many diseases, gout is likely an artifact of inflammation and habits of lifestyle, which means following an anti-inflammatory diet and making changes in lifestyle should be the first line of defense.
-The following gout diet tips should be emphasized in gout treatment:
+Like so many diseases, gout is likely an artifact of inflammation and habits of lifestyle, which means that an anti-inflammatory diet and lifestyle changes should be the first line of defense.
+Include the following diet tips for all types of gout therapies:

-- Avoid meats that are particularly rich sources of uric acid such as organ meats, sardines and anchovies.
-Physicians used to advise cutting back on purine-rich plant foods such as lentils, peas, beans, mushrooms, cauliflower and spinach; however, recent research has shown no correlation between eating such foods and incidence of gout attacks.
+- Avoid particularly rich sources of purines such as organ meats, sardines, and anchovies.
+Physicians used to advise cutting back on purine-rich plant foods such as lentils, peas, beans, mushrooms, cauliflower, and spinach.
+However, these foods contain lower amounts of purines and can be enjoyed in moderation.

 - Eliminate coffee and all other caffeine sources from the diet.